Practical insights from Guide Apple‘s extensive experience helping first time visitors explore Bangkok authentically and safely

 - Scam routes: May take you to commission shops

-- When to use: Short distances (under 2 km) for experience, not efficiency
+- When to use: Short distances (under 2 km) for the experience, not efficiency

 - Negotiation: Agree on price beforehand; expect 100-300 Baht for short rides